The 2016 Vermicomposting Conference

-We can all learn something from his commitment.
+In fact, we could all learn something from his commitment.

 I enjoyed meeting and talking to the people that were attending the Conference.

-Many of us communicate nearly daily on the various Facebook groups.
+Many of us communicate nearly daily on various Facebook groups.
 It was nice to finally meet in person.